 - Manufacture, repair, stockpiling, and/or distribution of nuclear weapons

-- Manufacture, repair, stockpiling, and/or distribution of biological, chemical and radiological weapons, and anti-personal mines (various treaties to which the Philippines is a signatory and conventions supported by the Philippines)
+- Manufacture, repair, stockpiling, and/or distribution of biological, chemical, and radiological weapons and anti-personnel mines

 - Manufacture of firecrackers and other pyrotechnic devices